GoodIntentionsAssistant/Docs/docs/skills/events.md

 --- | --- | ---
-incoming | ident, input | Incoming message unknown | ident, input | Message could not be understood intent | ident, input, identifier, action | Calling of an intent on a successful classifier match
+incoming | ident, input | Incoming message unknown | ident, input | Message could not be understood dispatch | ident, input, identifier, action | Calling of an intent on a successful classifier match

 ## Example